tcosolutions/betterscan/README.md

 # Under the hood

-Progpilot, PMD, Bandit, Brakeman, Gosec, confused, semgrep and other(s).
+Progpilot, PMD, Bandit, Brakeman, Gosec, confused, semgrep, trufflehog3 and other(s).
 Some were modified.

 # Welcome to Scanmycode CE (Community Edition)!